iExecBlockchainComputing/iexec-dapps-registry/README.md

 We propose a one-click solution for creating personalized artwork.
-Privacy, transparence, and performance is ensured by the use of blockchain, and the IExec platform.
+Privacy, transparence, and performance is ensured by the use of blockchain, and the iExec platform.
 The workhorse of our solution is a novel deep learning algorithm.

 ![Example Image](https://petapixel.com/assets/uploads/2015/08/neuralartwork.jpg "Example Image")